The Norman Period 1066-1154

 As the first Lords of the Manor of Sandon, the Malbanc family have left quite a legacy behind them.
 William de Malbanc,1st Baron of Wich Malbank, founded the Hospital of St Nicholas in Nantwich in c.1100.
 Hospital Street in Nantwich is a prominent shopping area today.

 Bishop Peche, Bishop of Coventry and Lichfield from 1161 – 82, licensed the monks to minister to the churches.
 There would likely have been a dwelling available near the church for their use.
 Later maps show a building, complete with well, in the north-east quadrant beside the churchyard, beside the bend in the lane.
-Subsequently the Bishop licensed the churches of Sandon, Alstonefield and Acton together with their chapels, probably in the early 1180’s, after the initial endowment to establish the house, had ceased.
+Subsequently the Bishop licensed the churches of Sandon, Alstonefield and Acton together with their chapels, probably in the early 1180’s.

-Combermere Abbey was the Patron of All Saints, Sandon up until the Reformation in 1536.
+Combermere Abbey was the Patron of All Saints, Sandon up until the Reformation in 1536 with attendent rights, such as advowson (the right to put forward a priest for installation).
+It is probable that the Sandon lords and community did also contribute to the fabric of the church.
 Following the Dissolution of the Monasteries by Henry VIII, future owners of the Sandon Estate became patrons of the church.

 Things to see in the church.